Skip to main content

 Tarping Requirements Vary by Commodity

 Not all flatbed loads require tarping, but most lumber, building materials, and manufactured goods do.
 Steel coils, machinery, and military vehicles typically do not need tarps.
 Always confirm tarping requirements with the shipper before pickup.
 Tarping takes 30 to 60 minutes and some drivers charge a tarping fee of $50 to $100.
+Our flatbed tarping guide covers technique and which loads need a tarp.

 Heavy Equipment and Oversized Loads